 By no means am I as skilled as early pioneers or depression era housewives, but I do love to do a little bit of harvest time canning and freezing (yes, sometimes I freeze because I’m a chicken).

 I try to be somewhat old-fashioned in my approach, hit the grocery to restock on wide mouth lids and buy ridiculous amounts of vinegar & sugar.
 Hand chop all the fresh from the garden ingredients and basically pick the hottest day on earth to bring a huge pot of steamy water to boil.

 We always have a good old sweaty time and it is so pleasing to hear lids pinging and see all the beautiful glass jars in the pantry & fridge.
-I will admit we keep it mostly to the foods we love, from sour to sweet ..fermented foods (allsorts), jams, jellies and sauces (we always freeze the rhubarb).
+I will admit we keep it mostly to the foods we love, from sour to sweet fermented foods (allsorts), jams, jellies and sauces, we always freeze the extra rhubarb.

-but I lower my homemaker high brow just a bit & calmly admit I make a sincerely yummy cinnamon apple jelly from bottled apple cider, a blueberry spoon sweet Preserve that uses jello (hugs to my husbands granny).
-I have been known to tint my pepper jam and supplement my homegrown green beans with bought ones …the dilly beaners don’t mind!
-I also don’t reserve my canning to certain seasons, If we are hungry for a marmalade in mid February ..lets do it!
+but I lower my homemaker high brow just a bit & calmly admit I make a sincerely yummy cinnamon apple jelly from bottled apple cider, a blueberry spoon sweet preserve that uses jello (hugs to my husbands granny).
+I have been known to tint my pepper jam and supplement my homegrown green beans with bought ones, the dilly beans don’t mind.
+I also don’t reserve my canning to certain seasons, if we are hungry for a marmalade in mid February, lets do it!
 Fresh is always best, but frozen can be just as good and sometimes what you find on your grocers shelf is pretty tasty too!

 PEPPER JAM …makes 7 (½-pints)

 1½ Cups finely chopped bell pepper (you can mix & match pepper varieties)

 1½ Cups white vinegar (you can use apple cider vinegar if you prefer)